Seeking the Compensation as Your Motorcycle Accident Attorney

-Motorcycle traffic collison, Philadelphia lawyer Steven Chung provides effective representation to victims of the full spectrum of motor vehicle accidents, including auto collisions, semi-truck crashes, motorcycle accidents, SUV rollovers, pedestrian accidents, bus crashes and bicycle-vehicle collisions.
+Motorcycle traffic collison, Philadelphia auto accident lawyer Steven L Chung provides effective representation to victims of the full spectrum of motor vehicle accidents, including auto collisions, semi-truck crashes, motorcycle accidents, SUV rollovers, pedestrian accidents, bus crashes and bicycle-vehicle collisions.
 Steven Chung regularly works closely with accident reconstruction experts to analyze police accident reports; analyze evidence like skid marks, body damage and/or vehicle position; potential environmental factors; and witness statements.

 Whether Mr. Chung is tenaciously negotiating with the other party’s insurance company or litigating a case at trial, he conducts the appropriate factual and legal research to present a compelling case to maximize his client’s recovery.
 His experience as an insurance defense lawyer means that you have an insider helping you navigate insurance company traps and legal pitfalls.
 Mr. Chung has successfully obtained millions of dollars for his clients through his commitment to providing exemplary legal representation while vigorously protecting his client’s interests.